 Item (1) is similar, with the small difference that, in the complement of a ball in the round metric, any $c\in\overline{\mscr{C}}_*(W)$ can be filled by a chain whose fineness is at most a fixed multiple of $\fin(c)$. \end{proof}

 For each parabolic point $p\in\mc{S}=\partial \mc{X}$, we can define two maps projecting the Bowditch boundary to the horosphere around $p$ and vice versa:

 More precisely, we define these maps as follows.
 For every $\xi\in\mc{S}-\{p\}$, the point $\Psi_p(\xi)$ is within distance $1$ of a bi-infinite geodesic from $p$ to $\xi$.
-This would not be strictly necessary, but for convenience, we will require $\Psi_p$ to be injective; this can always be arranged, since we allow $\Psi_p$ to take values outside the vertex set of $\mc{K}_p$.
-For every $x\in\mc{K}_p$, the point $\Phi_p(x)$ is the endpoint at infinity of a bi-infinite geodesic from $p$ that passes within distance $1$ of $x$.
+This would not be strictly necessary, but for convenience, we will require $\Psi_p$ to be injective.
+This can always be arranged, since we allow $\Psi_p$ to take values outside the vertex set of $\mc{K}_p$ and any set of cardinality $2^{\aleph_0}$ (a suitable neighbourhood of $\xi$ in $\mc{S}$) can be injected into any set of the same cardinality (a suitable neighbourhood of a point in $\mc{K}_p$).
+Conversely, for every $x\in\mc{K}_p$, the point $\Phi_p(x)$ is the endpoint at infinity of a bi-infinite geodesic from $p$ that passes within distance $1$ of $x$.
 Again for convenience, we will require that $\Phi_p\Psi_p(\xi)=\xi$ for all $\xi\in\mc{S}-\{p\}$.

 The next three lemmas are general facts about cusped spaces, which do not require the Bowditch boundary to be a sphere, nor the peripherals to be virtually nilpotent.
 They are similar to \cite[Lemma 5.6]{Mackay-Sisto} and \cite[Lemma 6.1]{MS2}, and can be proven with the same method.
 Namely, one can use that finite configurations of points in a hyperbolic space can be approximated by trees, and compute all relevant Gromov products in said trees (see \cite[Figures 1 and 2]{Mackay-Sisto}).
 We give more details below only for the first lemma.